newrelic/infra-integrations-sdk/docs/v2tov3.md

 * `persist.Storer` is an interface that accepts multiple implementations: in-memory, disk-backed, or any other implementation provided by the user.
 * The file location of the disk-backed `persist.Storer` can be configured.
+* `cache.Cache` used an environment variable called `NRIA_CACHE_PATH` as the directory for storing the cache, if this variable was not set a warning was raised and a temporal directory was used instead.
+With `persist.Storer` the `NRIA_CACHE_PATH` is no longer used and the default behavior is storing the files in a temporal directory.

 ### Logging